Ariana DeBose makes Oscars history – KION546

 When DeBose took the stage she emotionally said, “Even in this weird world we live in, dreams do come true.”

 She also thanked her mother, who came as her guest and was in the audience.
-DeBose spoke movingly about growing up queer and said, “For anyone who has ever questioned their identity, there is indeed a place for us.”
+DeBose spoke movingly about her experience as a queer Afro-Latina woman.

+“For anyone who has ever questioned their identity, there is indeed a place for us,” she said, quoting her film.

 DeBose has previously won a Golden Globe, a BAFTA and a Screen Actors Guild Award for this role.